izzatalasadi/Turist-company-dashboard/README.md

 - Guest import from Excel files and export to Excel
 - Activity logging and display
 - CSRF protection, user view limitation, permissions and rate limiting
+- Check-in system, auto update guest flight time, and easy edit guest details in real time.
+- Sort and search with all guest details such: name, flight, arriving time ..etc
 - PDF viewing and management
 - Responsive design with Bootstrap